npc227/GrowYourGardenCSE264/Server/SERVER_README.md

     "display_name":"optionally something different",
     "biography":"optional biography",
     "reports":0
-`}
+}`

+### /posts/:id
+Updates a post in the database. **ONLY WORKS FOR TEXT CONTENT AND TITLE** *Example JSON*
+`{
+    "text_content":"example content",
+    "title":"example title"
+}`

 ## DELETE ROUTES
 ### /users/:id
 Deletes a user in the database.
+Know that this also deletes all posts, comments, attachments and reports the user makes.

+### /posts/:id
+Deletes a post in the database.
+Know that this also deletes all comments and attachments associated with that post.